How Much Compensation Can I Claim for a Slip Trip or Fall Claim?

 - Care costs – if you need help, assistance or care as a result of your accident.

-- Medical expenses – incurred as a direct result of your accident.
+- Medical expenses – for any costs of medical treatments incurred as a direct result of your accident.

 - Travel expenses – incurred as a direct result of your accident.